Here are my highly subjective thoughts about Brel’s best (and worst) albums!

 This collection of songs was created by combining two 10″ albums, so technically it’s a compilation, however it’s the definitive collection of these particular songs.

-Here you’ll find Brel at his funniest in songs such as the title track in which the narrator describes taking a female companion on a date and being the perfect gentleman “At eighteenths o’clock… I’ll walk you home…”, only to have her leave him for Leon, a real man.
+Here you’ll find Brel at his funniest in songs such as the title track in which the narrator describes taking a female companion on a date and being the perfect gentleman “At eight o’clock… I’ll walk you home…”, only to have her leave him for Leon, a real man.

 On this record you’ll also find touching tracks like ‘Lex Vieux’ (‘The Old’), which describes the shrinking world of the aged (and whose lyrics were borrowed by David Bowie in his 1977 song ‘Sons of the Silent Age’).
 The song centres around a silver clock on the mantlepiece, which is “waiting for you” as it ticks away to infinity.
 The last line presents a fantastic Brelian twist, where the subject of the song is directed away from the anonymous old person to “us”, reminding the listener that – if they are lucky – they will be old one day.